MelodyC117/pdsnd_github/README.md

 ### Credits
 Special thanks to Stack Overflow which offered interesting solutions to many of the coding challenges that I have encountered in competing this project.

+### Additional Thoughts
+Python may not be the best program to run this analysis, R would provide a better interective experience to the users inside R studio.